 The universe sometimes play funny and shrewd, he will pound you like a prostitute and break you into pieces to give you a chance to reinvent yourself, and trust me, He will give you extra hands to put yourself back and provide you with the missing rare pieces to complete you like a beautiful jigsaw puzzle.

-I spent most of my time with the staff, drinking after shift, singing and dancing with traditional music.
+I spent most of my time with the staff, drinking after their shift, singing and dancing in traditional music.
 Right then and there I knew that we have forged a bond that will last for a long time.
 I celebrated my 22nd (cough!) birthday above the clouds, literally and figuratively.
 My Raniban friends did something that will be etched in my heart forever.
 Surely, they made leaving Nepal more difficult.

 Ankur, Sakar, Vinod, Samik and the rest of the gang treated me like a family member, like a real brother.
 They even baptized me with a Newar name, RAMHARI!